jesse99/runits/README.md

 Value
 --------
 Value is a struct with a float and a Unit.
-It supports all the usual operators, allows Values to be converted from one (comaptible) unit to another, and provides normalize functions which add prefixes like Kilo or Milli in order to make the value nice.
+It supports all the usual operators, allows Values to be converted from one (compatible) unit to another, and provides normalize functions which add prefixes like Kilo or Milli in order to make the value nice.

 Invalid operations (e.g. adding a length to a time) cause the task to fail.